Please see review text for composers and repertoire

 I listened to the CDs in the order presented: to enjoy previous glories, discover new ones, and as a whole to be deeply impressed by these time-honoured treasures.

 First up is Beethoven’s Diabelli Variations – how innocent is the Theme, how multi-faceted what follows in the 33 Variations, deft, dynamic and distinguished in Kovacevich’s reading.
-Of Beethoven’s Piano Concertos, there is a weighty and festive No.1, the pianist’s range of touch something to marvel at, and he and Colin Davis are the epitome of togetherness, the BBC Symphony Orchestra also conjuring a wonderful palate of colour and nuance.
+Of Beethoven’s Piano Concertos, there is a weighty and festive No.1, the pianist’s range of touch something to marvel at, and he and Colin Davis are the epitome of togetherness, the BBC Symphony Orchestra also conjuring a wonderful palette of colour and nuance.
 In this C-major work Kovacevich plays Beethoven’s longest cadenza, and then the two musicians conspire a sublime slow movement and a spirited Finale that engages without rush and with wit a-plenty.
 Also on this disc, as on LP, is a Sonata, Opus 10/1, feisty and contemplative, with a richly expressed slow movement and a mercurial Finale.
 In Concertos 2 & 4 a similar quicksilver response informs the outer movements of the earlier work, and profundity the slow ones.
 No.4’s Finale is daringly quick, and the trenchant account of No.3 is backed-up by the ‘Pathétique’ Sonata that sings wonderfully in the slow movement.
 The LSO ‘Emperor’ is suitably regal and at its heart is a spacious and magical slow movement, which unfortunately discolours a little due to over-zealous re-mastering.

 The other Beethoven Piano Sonatas here include searching and sublime accounts of Opuses 101, 109, 110 and 111 and, from earlier in Beethoven’s canon, superb versions of two of the Opus 31 Sonatas, the ‘Tempest (abundantly descriptive) and a puckish account No.3, the E-flat, entitled (here) ‘The Hunt’.
 On a smaller scale, yet of no less significance, are the 24 Bagatelles (collected under Opuses 33, 119 and 126), charming and ebullient pieces, one of which is just shy of ten seconds!
 Kovacevich invests much into them.